 If you’re reading this, you probably don’t enjoy using Instagram either.

-When I started my Instagram business account (circa 2019) I made Instagram the central part of my marketing.
-I enjoyed sharing educational pieces of content, tutorials and life updates with my community.
+When I started my Instagram business account (circa 2019) I made Instagram the central part of my content marketing.
+And for a long time I really enjoyed posting content, sharing educational tips and coming to connect with my community.

 Fast forward to 2022, I dread to even open my Instagram app.

 So what has happened to Instagram?
-In this post, I’ll share a few things that I have noticed changed the way people interact on Instagram.
+In this post, I’ll share a few red flags about Instagram, that made want to stop posting on Instagram.

 Why Instagram Sucks lately?